chuckwagoncomputing/hellen-VFR800/README.md

 This repo contains files to build a standalone plug and play RusEFI uaEFI based ECU for a 99 Honda VFR800.
-The prototype has not been built and currently none of these files can be used to make a functioning ECU
+The prototype is unfinished and currently none of these files can be used to make a functioning ECU